rainbowdashlabs/sql-java/docs/02/code_style.md

 ```
 -- Bad
-SELECT col FROM my_table;
+select col from my_table;

 -- Good
-SELECT coll FROM my_table;
+SELECT col FROM my_table;
 ```

 ## Quote only if required

 Many people tend to quote a lot which isn't needed.
-If you use a good naming scheme you will never need to quote your stuff.
+If you use a good naming scheme you will probably never need to quote your stuff.

 ```
 -- Bad